-Parents, schools, and organizations can use all the avoidance technology at their disposal, but experience tells us that we are almost always surprised to discover perpetrators in our midst.
-In addition, a substantial percentage of child abuse happens at the hands of parents.
-We cannot expect children of these parents to receive adequate prevention messages at home.
+Parents, schools and organizations can use all the technology at their disposal, but experience tells us that we are almost always surprised to discover perpetrators in our midst.

-There are times when children can and must be responsible for their own well-being, such as when they are alone with a potential abuser.
-At such times, they need permission to speak up.
-They need specific techniques to stop what’s being done to them.
-And, they must know they will be believed and supported by the adults in their lives.
+As hard as parents work to protect children, there are times when children can and must be responsible for their own well-being — particularly if they are alone with a potential abuser.
 The best overall defense children have against abuse is:

 Children have a right to be safe without being afraid and children who have been taught to think for themselves are the safest children of all.